jingleyang/security_ctf/sec_media/README.md

 ## Introduction

-I will list some famous security journals and conferences.
-And I will discuss them in popularity and professional and easy of publish.
+I will list several widely recognised security journals and conferences.
+And I will discuss them in popularity and ease of publish.

 ## Journals and Conferences